RochelleAllan/CISC-865/README.md

 In the case of image classification, the best way to validate the models are to check the accuracy with which a model correctly assigns the right label for a given input image.
 The performance is evaluated and the focus moves to using pre-trained VGG16 to extract features and address this challenge.
 VGG-16 is a type of CNN which is fine tuned and achieves a much better accuracy.
 These models are coded using python.

 The images used for training and testing images used are dogs, pandas and cats.
 The training size is 9000 images in total and the testing size is 2696 in total.
-The final accuracy achieved is 94 percent.
-The proportion of the training data used.
+The test accuracy achieved is 91 percent with the VGG16 model.

 A jupyter notebook named Image-classification-CNN-Keras-VGG16.ipynb :  https://github.com/RochelleAllan/CISC-865/blob/main/Image-classification-CNN-Keras-VGG16.ipynb is submitted along with the 2 datasets- training and test data called animal_train and animal_test respectively with each output shown clearly.